 I designed wireframes for a home security android mobile application, TrueSafe Connect.
-TrueSafe is a series of IoT enabled gas leak sensors.
+TrueSafe is a series of IoT-enabled gas leak sensors.
 Customers are provided with a mobile app to keep track of their sensor devices and be notified if an alarm is raised by the sensor.
-I delivered designs for the mobile app within a short timeline to publish it on Google Play Store.
+I delivered designs for the mobile app within a short timeline to publish it on the Google Play Store.

-After asking about target users, I understood they are going to be homeowners, chefs in commercial kitchens, security guards in warehouses, etc. which implied that people with varying levels of technical expertise would be using this app.
+Through the initial conversations, I understood that the target users for this app would be homeowners, chefs in commercial kitchens, security guards in warehouses, etc. which implied people with varying levels of technical expertise.

-Through stakeholder discussions, I realized that amongst all the features, onboarding new customers is a relatively complex workflow.
-Device registration was the most difficult yet crucial step of the onboarding process.
+Through my initial research and stakeholder discussions, I realized that amongst all the features, onboarding new users is a relatively complex process.
+Device registration would be the most difficult yet crucial step in the workflow.

 By visualizing the journey, it became evident that this process was not straightforward.
 Therefore, I broke down the device registration process into three simple steps with clear instructions that could be easily understood.

-I identified the three functionalities that the app must accomplish:
+I identified the three basic functionalities of the mobile app

-I sought to create simple and minimalistic designs.
-I created an interactive prototype using Google Material Design guidelines for mocking high fidelity screens due to its extensive documentation, and easy compatibility with android phones.
+I created an interactive prototype using Google Material Design guidelines for mocking high-fidelity screens due to its extensive documentation, and easy compatibility with android phones.
 I also designed icons to supplement the wireframes.
-I prepared visual specs design documents for developers that included all relevant color codes, measurement of components, and links that would guide the team.
+I prepared a visual specs document for developers that included all relevant color codes, measurements of components, and links that would guide the team.

-By understanding the requirements of the client, I provided a tangible artifact to the developers, which helped them visualize and build the mobile app.
+By understanding the requirements of the project, I provided a tangible artifact to the developers, which helped them visualize and build the mobile app.
 My designs were well received, and the app was launched successfully.
-The app has been downloaded more than 100 times.
+The app currently has 100+ downloads.